 You can use retargeting campaigns to remind your website visitors of your rental business after leaving your website without buying.
 You can retarget them by showing them relevant visual or text ads when visiting other platforms.
 Retargeting campaigns could be done with the help of Google AdWords, Facebook retargeting, LinkedIn Ads and other advertising platforms.

 Low conversion rates and high booking abandonment are common problems among most direct booking websites.
 An acceptable conversion rate must accompany an increase in website visitors.
-Otherwise, you will not be able to make many direct bookings.
+Otherwise, you will not be able to receive many direct bookings.

-Without a mobile-friendly, fully functioning, simple website optimised to make the most of conversions, many of your website visitors will vanish for good and never look back.
+Without a mobile-friendly, fully functioning, simple website optimised to make the most of the conversions, many of your website visitors will vanish for good and never look back.
 Besides, without employing creative methods to make website visitors return, you can’t improve your conversion rate on your direct booking website and maximise your profits.